usmanwardag/dollar_bot/CONTRIBUTING.md

 This project and everyone participating in it is governed by the [Code of Conduct](https://github.com/usmanwardag/dollar_bot/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to sbose2@ncsu.edu.

+This project and everyone participating in it is governed by the [Code of Conduct](https://github.com/usmanwardag/dollar_bot/blob/main/CODE_OF_CONDUCT.md).
+By participating, you are expected to upload this code.
+Please report unacceptable behavior to sbose2@ncsu.edu.

 Prerequistes required before starting this project:

 If you like our project and would like to contribue otherwise, please note: